kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Common Customer Data Sources

-Transactions record purchases.
+Transactions record purchases
-Logs record interactions.
+Logs record interactions
 Support tickets record problems

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.